-Add in a bumper crop of harvest festivals and standout destination farms, and it’s clear that fall in the Northwest is for foodies and families who love road trips.
+Add in a bumper crop of harvest festivals and standout destination farms, and it’s clear that fall in the Northwest is ideal for foodies and families who love road trips.

-Where Apples are King
+Where Apples Are Bountiful

 Walters’ Fruit Ranch is among Green Bluff’s best-loved farms, in part for its adorable, miniature Icelandic sheep.

 “My wife picked up a few sheep at the fair, and now we have 11, including five babies this year,” Jason Morrell says while tending his spread, which he calls the home of the ‘bend-over peach.’
 “When you take a bite, you have to bend over, because it’s so juicy.”